MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/an-introduction-to-recommendations-and-popular-items.md

 2. The usage event is recorded in the **Event store**.

-3. The usage events are sent to the **Analytics Processing Component**, where they are analyzed.
+3. The usage events are sent to the **Analytics Processing Component**, where they're analyzed.
 The result is sent to the **Search index**.

 4. When visitors browse to a page that contains a **Recommendations** or **Popular Items Web Part**, a query is automatically issued and sent to the search index.